gnachman/iTerm2/tests/esctest/README.txt

 2: Errors and informational messages (the default).
 3: Errors, informational messages, and debug messages.

 Examples
 --------
 To test a vanilla xterm:
-esctest.py --expected-terminal=xterm
+esctest.py --expected-terminal=xterm --max-vt-level=4

-To test xterm with winops enabled: esctest.py --expected-terminal=xterm --options xtermWinopsEnabled
+To test xterm with winops enabled and emulating a VT 520: esctest.py --expected-terminal=xterm --options xtermWinopsEnabled

 To test iTerm2: